TheDaemoness/IceAndShadow3/src/main/scala/mod/iceandshadow3/lib/README.md

 # .lib

-IaS3's internal "libMinecraft", as it were.
+IaS3's internal "libMinecraft".

-This directory specifically contains classes that are fundamental to the creation of IaS3.
+This package specifically contains classes that are fundamental to the creation of IaS3.
-The building blocks, as it were.
+Breakages between Minecraft versions will mainly happen here, and mainly in the `compat` subpackage.

 Classes in subpackages are either used in support of the implementation of these, or are more specialized.